The Last Kingdom of Al Andalus (The Play)

 SCENE VI.

-At the Palace of the Watassid Ruler.
-The sultan of the Kingdom of Fez has finished receiving the emissary of the sultan of Granada.
+At the Palace of the Wattasid Ruler.
+The sultan of the Kingdom of Fez has just received the emissary of the sultan of Granada.
 Afterwards, he speaks to Abdullah Ez Zagal, the exiled uncle of the sultan.

 ABDULLAH.

-It appeareth that the situation, with thy nephew is a grave matter Abdullah.
-And now he is requesting my direct participation.
+It appeareth the situation with thy nephew is grave indeed.
+Now he requesteth my direct involvement.
 The Catholic Monarchs are on the verge of taking the city of Granada.

 ABDULLAH EZ ZAGAL.

-Ever since I was overtaken by his seditious act, 'twas a matter of time, before the kingdom fell to the non-believers.
+Since I was betrayed by his seditious act, it was only a matter of time before the kingdom fell to the unbelievers.

 ABDULLAH.